- King Cobras are not actually cobras, but instead part of the Ophiophagus family. They frequently eat other cobras.

 How long do Snakes live?

 Snakes face more predators in the wild than you may think!
-These stealthy hunters often become dinner for birds of prey, big cats, raccoons and other carnivorous animals.
-They also have to contend with humans, who often kill them when they see them or run over them with their vehicles on roads.
+These stealthy hunters often become dinner for birds of prey, big cats, raccoons, and other carnivorous animals.
+They also have to contend with humans, who often kill them when they see them or run over them with their vehicles on the roads.
 So, considering their many enemies- snakes in the wild typically live 2 – 8 years.
 On the other hand, snakes in captivity live much longer lives – 15 – 30 years.
 Consider that before adopting a snake as a pet!

-Have any Snakes ever Escaped Zoos Recently?
+Have any Snakes Ever Escaped Zoos Recently?

 Yes!
 There are many interesting news stories about snakes escaping from zoos and aquariums.
 In New York an escaped Egyptian Cobra became famous after an anonymous writer started a Twitter feed for the snake, posting comments about her alleged adventures while out on the run.
-Egyptian Cobras are venomous, so there was cause for alarm, but the snake was found six days later, not far from its cage and in safe condition.
+Egyptian Cobras are venomous, so there was cause for alarm, but the snake was found six days later, not far from its cage and in a safe condition.
 It did result in a new Guinness World Record for Most followers on Twitter for a snake!

 Summary of the King Cobra

 Here’s a summary of King Cobras and comparisons to other snakes in size: